hoxfon/react-native-twilio-programmable-voice/README.md

     <!-- Twilio Voice -->
 ```

 - log into your Firebase console.
-Naviagete to: Project settings > CLOUD MESSANGING.
+Navigate to: Project settings > CLOUD MESSAGING.
 Copy your `Server key`
 - in Twilio console add a new Push Credential, type `FCM`, fcm secret Firebase FCM `Server key`
 - include in your project `google-services.json`; if you have not include it yet
 - rename getIncomingCall() to getActiveCall()